-Nicole Thorne Shows Some Skin In Black See-Through Lingerie Set: ‘Bedroom Eyes’
+Nicole Thorne Shows Some Skin In Black See-Through Lingerie Set: 'Bedroom Eyes'

 Nicole Thorne left little to the imagination in a sultry new snapshot, which she posted to her Instagram account this week.
 The gorgeous model stunned fans as she showed some skin in a racy ensemble.

-In the sexy pics, Nicole looked smoking hot as she opted for a black see-through lingerie set.
+In the sexy pics, Nicole looked smoking hot as she opted to wear a black see-through lingerie set.
 The top boasted thin spaghetti straps that highlighted her toned arms and shoulders.
 It also included a deep neckline that exposed her abundant cleavage.
 The garment featured lace detailing that spilled down her body and clung to her curves as well.

-The matching panties were pulled up high over her curvaceous hips and fit snugly around her teeny waist as they accentuated her muscular thighs.
-Her flat tummy and impressive abs were also on full display in the shots.
-She accessorized the style with a pair of thick, gold hoop earrings.
+The matching panties were pulled up high over her curvaceous hips and fit snugly around her tiny waist as they accentuated her muscular thighs.
+Her flat tummy and impressive abs were also on full display.
+She accessorized the style with a pair of thick gold hoop earrings.

 Nicole sat in front of a large mirror with a gold frame for the pics.
 In the first photo, she placed one hand on her leg as the other rested behind her for balance.
-Her back was arched and her chest was pushed outward as she gave a smoldering stare into the camera.
+She arched her back and pushed her chest outward as she gave a smoldering stare into the camera.

 The second shot featured her with her legs apart as she brought one hand up to tuck her hair behind her ear.
-Her head was tilted and her shoulders were pulled back as well.
+She tilted her head and pulled her shoulders back.

-In the caption of the post, Nicole told fans that she was giving her bedroom eyes in the pics.
+In the caption, Nicole told fans she was giving her bedroom eyes in the pics.
 She also geotagged her location as Brisbane, Queensland, Australia.

-Her long, dark hair was parted in the middle.
-The locks were styled in voluminous waves that hung down her back and brushed lightly over her shoulders.

 "You look stunning babe," one follower wrote.

-“An absolute dream woman,” another gushed.
+"An absolute dream woman," gushed a second fan.

 "You're so hot," a third user declared.

-“YOU ARE A QUEEN,” a fourth person commented.
+"YOU ARE A QUEEN," raved a fourth person.

-The model is no stranger to showing off her enviable curves in her online snaps.
-She’s often seen sporting skimpy bathing suits, sultry lingerie, teeny tops, and more.
+Nicole is no stranger to showing off her enviable curves in her online snaps.
+She's often seen sporting skimpy bathing suits, sultry lingerie, tiny tops, and more.

-As previously reported by The Inquisitr, Nicole recently got the pulses of her followers racing when she opted for a nude bikini with ruffled trim and a plaid shirt over top.
+As previously reported by The Inquisitr, she recently got the pulses of her followers racing when she posted a photo of herself in a nude bikini with ruffled trim and a plaid shirt.
 To date, that post has raked in more than 11,000 likes and over 180 comments.